smartcontractkit/hardhat-starter-kit/README.md

 or

 ```
-yarn hardhat test --network kovan
+yarn hardhat test --network rinkeby
 ```

 # Interacting with Deployed Contracts

-After deploying your contracts.
-The deployment output will give you the contract addresses as they are deployed.
+After deploying your contracts, the deployment output will give you the contract addresses as they are deployed.
 You can then use these contract addresses in conjunction with Hardhat tasks to perform operations on each contract.

 ## Chainlink Price Feeds